alexgarciaduran/alexgarciaduran/README.md

 ## Hi there 👋
-I'm a biomedical engineer especialized in mathematical modelling, doing a PhD in Computational neuroscience.
+I'm a biomedical engineer specialized in mathematical modelling, doing a PhD in Computational neuroscience.

 How to reach me: agarcia@crm.cat or alexgaduca@gmail.com
 <!--